fredgj/keyboard-brightness/README.md

 If your system doesn't have a /etc/rc.local file either figure our how rc.local have been replaced or create a new rc.local file and a rc-local.service and add the service to systemd.
-To do this you need to create a rc-local.service in /etc/systemd/system and add the following
+To do this you need to create a new rc-local.service in /etc/systemd/system and add the following lines:
-lines:

 ```
  [Unit]
  Description=/etc/rc.local Compatibility